 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

 Age No

 Disability Yes Full consultation and EIA have been completed.
 All service users have a learning disability.
 The service will focus on people with more complex needs including young people coming through transition and will provide more homes in the City for this service-user group.
 Full EIA has been completed.
 There will be an impact on five people who will need to move as two homes which are unsuitable for further development are closed.
 Some service users will have the opportunity to live more independently in the community.
 The proposals will make better use of our buildings to provide a sustainable service going forward.

 Ethnicity/Race No

 Gender No

 Gender reassignment No

 Religion or Belief No

 Sexual Orientation No

 Child Poverty No

-Other groups relevant to this proposal
+Other groups relevant to this proposal Cumulative impacts Are any cumulat ive impacts identified across your service are ea from proposals in other departments OR

-Cumulative impacts (proposed changes ive impacts identified across your service are ce areas?
+(proposed changes Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
 Please explain what these might be